Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 >
 > "That I don't know.
 But... it's better than having... nothing...
 It's important to me, and that gives me a reason... _to go on...
 To live for her._"
 >
 > Patroka's eyes flickered; "Hmph!"
-And she turned her head even more away from him; then she stood up.
+She would not give in to such corny words.
+She stood up anyways, to face Jin.

-Akhos stood up and drew his bow, "**YAAAAHHHHHH!!!**" aimed it at Amalthus, pulled it to its maximum.
+Akhos stood up and his bow materialized in its full crest, "**YAAAAHHHHHH!!!**" aimed it at Amalthus, stretched its string till it creaked.

-Jin panickingly ordered, but he couldn't stand up with his injuries, "Akhos, stop!
+No, he had no fight for Amalthus.
+Jin, still on the floor, panicked, "Akhos, stop!
 He's..."

-Akhos already fired the arrow; Amalthus's tentacles easily blocked it without a scratch. "**YAHHH!!!**" His tentacles stretched and knocked his bow away before wrapping around his body, bringing him up in the air closer to him.
+Akhos cannot hear.
+He fired the arrow; his tentacles easily wiped it away, didn't leave a scratch. "**YAHHH!!!**" It reached out for him, knocked his bow away, and wrapped around him, bringing him up closer for a look.

 "Akhos!"

-"L-l-let me go, you monster!"
+"**L-l-let me go, you monster!**"

 "How dare you!
 How dare you look down on me!
 You, a mere Blade- whose very existence depends upon ours!"

 "**Rex!
-He's got Akhos!**" Nia quickly tossed her Blade weapon at him and transferred power.
+He's got Akhos!**" Nia swiftly tossed her Blade weapon at him and transferred power.

-"**I'm on it!**" Two swords in hand, he crossed them and combined their powers, launched a ranged attack at Amalthus. "**Not on my watch!**"
+"**I'm on it!**" Two swords in hand, he crossed them, launching a ranged attack with combined powers. "**Not on my watch!**"

-"Hmph!"
-His other 'free' tentacles blocked the incoming.
-Every step he took toward Rex shook the floor; his body was so heavy he had difficulty walking.
+His other tentacles easily blocked the incoming, without releasing Akhos.
+He took heavy steps toward Rex, the floor shook with every; "Hmph!"

-"Ngh! **Let him go, pal!**" Nia could take it no longer, dashed forward and took her weapon from Rex, went past him, "**AH!**" immediately get knocked back by his tentacles.
-Mòrag created a blue flame wall that stops the tentacles from pursuing her.
+"Ngh! **Let him go, pal!**" Nia panickingly dashed through, snatching her weapon from Rex, but before she could do anything, "**AH!**" the tentacles reached her and knocked her back.
+Mid-air, the tentacles tried to do something, if not for a wall of blue flames that prevented him.

 "This is a strange situation.
 Fighting so hard to save a member of Torna."
-An attack came for her; she trusted Brighid to use her whip and blocked it for her.
+She wasn't very convinced with what Torna did to her people, but she trusted her friends, and she was willing to fight to save her friends.
+Amalthus turned his attention to her, swiping his tentacles at her.
+She trusted Brighid to block it with her whip.

 "Indeed, but it seems like the right thing to do."

 "**His aim is clear, and so is ours!
-Ngh!**" They adeptly dodged the whipping tentacles, blocking when they couldn't.
-The tentacles changed direction faster than they could react; Mòrag was defenseless when a tentacle was coming from above her head.
-She would've been killed if not for Poppi's drill flying past from above.
+Ngh!**" The tentacles whipped faster, and they adeptly dodged in between, blocking when they couldn't.
+The tentacles changed direction faster than they could react; at last, Mòrag laid defenseless against an incoming.
+She watched it grew larger and larger, aiming for her chest, heard some drilling sound getting louder and louder from her left, and they met.
+She watched Poppi's drill drilled at the tentacles above her.

 "Thanks!"

 "Friend welcome!"

 "Poppi!
 Now not time for kind manners!"
-Tora ushered to a tentacle aiming straight at her.
-She turned her head just in time to see it growing larger and larger, just enough time for her to raise her hand to block.
-Before it could reach her, electric sparkles numbed the tentacles and it coiled back.
+Tora pointed at a tentacle aiming straight at her.
+She turned her head just in time to see it growing larger and larger.
+Her force hadn't yet rejuvenated, there's no time to react.
+She raised her noodle arms to block.
+Just an armlength away, thunder struck from above, numbed the tentacles, and it coiled back.

 "I believe in returning favors.
 You **owe me** for that one!"

 "Much thanks!"
-She appreciated her help.

 "Grh! **How?!
-Who do you people think you are?!**" He released the stored energy in the cores and released a tremendous amount of heat energy.
-The mere shockwave brought the unprepared group to the ground.
+Who do you people think you are?!**" The stored energy in the Core Crystals were tremendous, and he had difficulty putting them under control; but it seems the limit he'd set himself wasn't enough to wipe out these worms.
+He increased the threshold, immense energy emanated from his body; its mere shockwave forced the group to shield their faces while their feet dragged backwards.

 "**WHOOAAAAA!!!**"

-The energy didn't last long, "Incorrigible whelps...
+The shockwave was short-lived, Amalthus spit at them, "Incorrigible whelps...
 Why would humans side with Blades?!"

-Zeke don't understand, "Is he slow?
+Zeke was getting annoyed at his blindness, "Is he slow?
 He thinks it's a _side_ to pick? **We share a bond... you numbskull!** We're all friends here!
 We're in this thing together!"

 "Bonds?
-Of friendship? **With these trinkets?!**" He looked at Akhos, still curled in one of his tentacles, raising his left hand up as if trying to do something.
+Of friendship? **With these trinkets?!**" He held up the unconscious Akhos, looked at him, and with his left hand, punched into his chest and removed his core crystal,

-"Ugh! **UGH!!**" Amalthus punched into his chest and removed his core crystal, throwing his husk back at the group.
+"Ugh! **UGH!!**" He then threw his useless husk back at the group.

 "Akhos!"

-He could feel his life draining quickly from him; he no longer had energy to move a finger, complaint, "_Tch...
+He felt his life draining quickly, his energy losing fast.
+He could no longer move his finger, though the remaining energy was enough to move his mouth. "_Tch...
 That was... surprisingly painful..._" Jin dropped to the ground, tears aggregate in his eyes; the last of his kin were going soon. "_If I were... still a Blade... this- wouldn't..._" His hands tried to reach out for him.

 > After a long silence, Jin invited, "Join me."
 >